richmondu/face_pay/README.md

 - <b>Security</b> (integrated to Amazon Cognito user signup/signin with MFA/OTP via SMS/email)

+  People don’t use technogies because they think it is not easy and not safe to use.

-  <b>By default, an OTP code will be sent to user pre-registered mobile number after user's face has been recognised.</b>
+  <b>To make FacePay more secure, an OTP code will be sent to user pre-registered SMS mobile number after user's face has been recognised.</b>

   This enhances security by preventing fraud activities and ensuring user is who he says he is and therefore has access to his mobile phone.